 It is advisable to keep copies of the In-Principle Approval (IPA) letter, issuance notification, and card details for company records and future renewals.

-Renewal and Salary Adjustments
+Renewals and Salary Adjustments for EP Holders

 Employment Pass renewals are assessed with the same level of scrutiny as new applications.
 The earliest you can submit a renewal is six months before the pass expiry, and it should be filed before the existing pass lapses to avoid cancellation.